 - 1. Upon connection to the PC, the charge LED should light-up yellow (charging) or green (charged).
-The operating LED should blink once per second. - Go into Start/All Programs/Vibration\Sentry\RT\Management and run Vibration\Sentry\RT\Manager.exe.
+The operating LED should blink once per second. - Go into Start\All Programs\Vibration_Sentry_E_Management and run Vibration_Sentry_Manager.exe.
 The front-panel described in Figure 5 appears, and the application tries to connect to the instrument.
 If it fails to find the instrument it indicates No Device Found.
 If this is the case see section Troubleshooting. - 3.
-Otherwise the application switches-on the Vibration Sentry RT and starts communicating with it. - 4.
+Otherwise the application switches-on the Vibration Sentry E and starts communicating with it. - 4.
 If the Time and Date in the upper right corner of the application window are not properly adjusted the application asks if you want the time to be synchronized with the PC time.
-Only say yes if the PC time is correct. - 5.
-In the front-panel of the application you should see the time-domain signals for the three axes display in real-time.
+Only say YES if the PC time is correct. - 5.
+In addition, the application detects if the time zone of the instrument is different from the time zone of the PC.
+If it is, the application asks to set the instrument to the same time zone as the PC.